Palpatine0/DistBench/load-balancing/README.md

 ## Overview

-This project simulates three virtual workers in a single application to study and compare different load balancing strategies across various scenarios.
-The application provides REST APIs to run experiments and collect metrics.
+This project simulates multiple virtual workers in a single application to study and compare different load balancing strategies across various scenarios.
+The application exposes per-strategy REST endpoints (no central controller) and returns a structured JSON result for each run.

 ## Features